-Ben Hoare Bell LLP is a well-established Practice operating from 4 sites in the cities of Sunderland, Gateshead and Newcastle.
-The Practice has 8 Partners.
+Ben Hoare Bell LLP is a well-established Practice operating from 4 sites in the cities of Sunderland, Gateshead, Newcastle and Middlesbrough.
+The Practice has 11 Partners.

 The Practice has a strong ethical base and wishes to remain committed to operating within the publicly funded area of legal work, offering a high quality service to people regardless of means.

-The Mental Health/Court of Protection (Health and Welfare) department currently employs 2 solicitors, 1 trainee solicitor and 1 secretary.
+The Mental Health/Court of Protection (Health and Welfare) department currently employs 1 solicitor, 2 trainee solicitors and 1 secretary.
 The department currently holds a Legal Aid contract to cover the North.

-Although this post is presently based in Newcastle the post holder is expected to work from any office used by Ben Hoare Bell.
+Although this post is presently based in Newcastle the post holder is expected to work from any office used by Ben Hoare Bell LLP.

 This post demands a consistently high standard of legal analysis of instructions and evidence, the ability to take detailed relevant instructions from often confused and overwhelmed clients, and a proactive and creative approach to clients’ problems which often demands looking beyond the immediate problem.

 To attend clients, to take instructions from them, to draft statements and to advise on points of procedure and basic points of law.